TaylorChristie/CoinPayments/README.md

 # CoinPayments
-A PHP implementation of CoinPayments API wrapped up into a simple to use class.
+A PHP implementation of CoinPayments Payment Gateway wrapped up into a simple to use class.